JITESH1101/RISC-V-SoC-Tapeout---WEEK-0/README.md

 # RISC-V-SoC-Tapeout---WEEK-0

+For First Week, we have an introduction to SoC Design Flow and installation of tools like Yosys, iverilog and gtkwave.

 #SoC Design Flow Overview

 This flow explains how a System-on-Chip (SoC) moves from specifications to real-world applications:

 - Chip Modeling (O1):- Define specs in a C model with C-based testbenches for functional verification.